mdn/content/files/en-us/webassembly/javascript_interface/global/index.md

 {{WebAssemblySidebar}}

-A **`WebAssembly.Global`** object represents a global variable instance, accessible from both JavaScript and importable/exportable across one or more {{jsxref("WebAssembly.Module")}} instances.
+A **`WebAssembly.Global`** object represents a global variable instance, accessible from both JavaScript and importable/exportable across one or more [`WebAssembly.Module`](/en-US/docs/WebAssembly/JavaScript_interface/Module) instances.
 This allows dynamic linking of multiple modules.

 ## Constructor